t4th/win32-gui-wrapper/README.md

 - build (ctrl+shift+b) all and Run (F5)
 - amount of logs is configured with TH_DEBUG_LEVEL in thConfig.h.
 Set it to 1 for optimal logs and 2 for ALL logs.
 It can slow application startup due to amount of logs.

-Note1: win32 code is using many different static libraries.
-You can check these in example project options under linker->input additional dependencies.
+Note1: win32 code is using many different static libraries (configuration-properties->linker->input):
+Win32_gui.lib;SciLexer.lib;imm32.lib;winmm.lib;Ws2_32.lib
-Note2: the project is using some C++17 features
+Note2: the project is using C++17

+I have also added project template in **example\solution_template** which is building code directly from source (not as a lib).
+This project is not including thObjects based on external source: thRichEdit and thStringGrid.

 ### Use in your project
 Easiest way is to copy example project and modify.